saezlab/transcriptutorial/scripts/06_analysis_CARNIVAL_results.md

 sifts = lapply(carnival_sample_resolution, function(x){x$weightedSIF})
 nodos = lapply(carnival_sample_resolution, function(x){x$nodesAttributes})

-# Calculate the number of edges and nodes in the networks and it's density
+# Calculate the number of edges and nodes in the networks and its density
 node_edge = do.call(rbind,lapply(sifts, count_edges_nodes_degree))

 # Calculate degree distribution for a sample